New: Voice-to-Text Available

 Is ProNotepad free to use?+

 Yes.
 You can start writing immediately for free with no account required.
-Creating an account is optional if you want synced notes and dashboard access.
+All core features — including the editor, voice-to-text, AI writing tools, and note sharing — are available at no cost.
+Creating an account is optional if you want cloud sync and dashboard access.

 Do I need to register before writing?+

-No registration is required to start writing.
-Open the editor and begin instantly, then sign up later only if you want to save notes to your profile.
+No registration is required.
+Open the editor and begin writing instantly in your browser.
+Sign up later only if you want to save notes to your profile, sync across devices, or access your dashboard.

 How secure are my notes?+

-ProNotepad uses HTTPS in transit and supports password-protected notes encrypted with AES-256 before storage.
+ProNotepad uses HTTPS for all data in transit and supports password-protected notes encrypted with AES-256 before storage.
+You control note visibility with public, private, and protected modes so sensitive content stays restricted.

 Can I use ProNotepad on mobile devices?+

 Yes.
-Public notes can be shared with a link, and protected notes can be shared safely with password access.
+Public notes can be shared instantly with a link, and protected notes use password-based access for secure sharing.
+ProNotepad also supports real-time collaboration so you can co-edit notes with your team, clients, or study groups.

 Does ProNotepad support voice typing?+